How To Use Situational Irony In Film

 104496071 s

-Playing against genre is one of the most fun ways to use situational irony to write an original-feeling story inside of a familiar genre.
+Playing against genre is one of the most fun ways to use situational irony to write an original-feeling story in a familiar genre.

-Because genre is such a familiar film language, it’s also the easiest to play against when trying to use situational irony to uproot your audience’s expectations.
+Because the genre is a familiar film language, it’s also the easiest to play against when using situational irony to uproot your audience’s expectations.

 Genre-bending

-Think about the rise of horror-comedies, or drama comedies, or even my favorite genre-mash up, the “zom-rom-com” of zombie movies like Shaun of the Dead, Warm Bodies, or Life After Beth
+Think about the rise of horror-comedies, drama comedies, or even my favorite genre mash-up, the “zoom-rom-com” of zombie movies like Shaun of the Dead, Warm Bodies, or Life After Beth.

-Think about the success of Guardians of the Galaxy and Thor: Ragnarok.
-They are sci-fi space operas, comedies and action movies all wrapped into one.
+Also, think about the success of Guardians of the Galaxy and Thor: Ragnarok; they are sci-fi space operas, comedies, and action movies all wrapped into one.

-How to play against genre in your screenplay
+How to play against Genre in your Movie Script

 21510657 s

-For whatever film you are writing, even if it’s a gritty indie noir thriller about serious issues, be thinking about the “trappings” of that genre and how they work from a story structure standpoint.
+For any movie you write, consider the “trappings” of that genre and how they work from a story structure standpoint.

 When you set out to write your own story in that genre, think about how you can play against those story mechanics using situational irony.